Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • No button to adjust microphone volume.

-The SteelSeries Arctis Pro Wireless are very good for wired gaming.
+The SteelSeries Arctis Pro Wireless are decent for wired gaming.
 They're comfortable for long gaming sessions, and their boom microphone captures voices clearly, even in more demanding environments.
 Their wireless transmitter is also nice for tweaking your audio on the fly.
 Unfortunately, they lack an adjustable mic level control.
 They also have poor noise isolation, but they'll be more than adequate if you're gaming at home.

 Pros

-• Great audio and microphone reproduction.
+• Great microphone performance.

 Cons